 Aww thanks so much Laura!! ♥ Mixing spiralized veggies with regular pasta is a great idea!
 That way you don’t really notice that you are eating vegetables, they just blend in to the pasta!
 Smart lady 😉

-This is such a delightful recipe!
-Simple and so yummy!
-Zoodles are always light on the tummy and much better than pasta!
+This is such a delightful zoodles recipe!
+So simple and yummy!
+Zoodles are always light on the tummy and much better than regular pasta!

 Thanks Deepika!!
 Well I love pasta too, but zoodles are a nice healthy change! 🙂

-Hey Alia….!
-I love shrimp and this looks mouth wateringly, and I love your pictures as well.
-I can’t wait making this shrimp noodles.
-Thanks for sharing….keep shared your new recipes with beautiful idea…..!
+Hey Alia!
+I love shrimp and your recipe looks mouthwatering.
+I love your pictures as well.
+I can’t wait to make this garlic shrimp zoodles recipe.
+Thanks for sharing, and please keep sharing your new recipes and beautiful ideas with us!

 Hi Samantha!
 Aww thanks so much! ♥ You’re welcome!

 Oh Alia…this looks so delicious.
-I love zucchini noodles and adding shrimp must make it taste sooooo good.
+I love zucchini noodles and adding shrimp must make it taste so good.
 This I have got to try.
+So yum 🙂

 Thanks so much Ashika!! ♥